 Bottom temperatures continued to increase over 2014 with 2016 having the highest overall temperature in the time series.
-The bottom temperature anomaly for AI bottom trawl survey 1980-2016 with temperatures weighted by size of AI survey strata are shown below.
+2018 the temperature decreased, but remained warm for the time series and the second warmest on record second only to 2016.
+The bottom temperature anomaly for AI bottom trawl survey 1980-2018 with temperatures weighted by size of AI survey strata are shown below.
 In this figure "warm" is greater than and "cold" is less than 1 standard deviation from the mean.
-The 2014 and 2016 warm years were consistent with a warmer Bering Sea and the appearance of "The Blob" of warm water in the Northeastern Pacific Ocean (Peterson et al. 2015).
+The warming starting in 2014 peaking in 2016 and continuing to be warm through 2018 were consistent with a warmer Bering Sea and the appearance of "The Blob" of warm water in the Northeastern Pacific Ocean (Peterson et al. 2015).